Sociology is the study of social life and the social causes and consequences of human behavior.

 Xavier is known for providing an education that’s both challenging and personal.
 Here are some courses that are part of the Sociology major at Xavier:

-Introduction to Sociology (SOCI 101) - social-impact behavior within the context of group structure, society, and culture.
+Introduction to Sociology (SOCI 101) - social behavior within the context of group structure, society, and culture.
 Basic sociological terminology and methodology.

 Culture & Society (SOCI 180) - Cross cultural study of human values, norms, and behavior.
 Contemporary American as well as remote and prehistoric cultures will be investigated from the anthropological perspective.